DewaldOosthuizen/zombie_mashup/README.md

-# retro_mashup
+# zombie_mashup
-Retro Mashup created with Godot 3.
-A 2D game representing our old retro game styles.
-It is a sigle playable level from the retro_apocalypse game that is in the making.
+Zombie Mashup created with Godot 3.
+It is a sigle playable level from the zombie_apocalypse game that is in the making.

 This will be a community driven game and anyone will be able to use this project as a baseline and create your own game or you can add onto this game and build a community edition of retro_apocalypse.